bearbyt3z/html-headings-autonumbering-via-css/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 &ndash; see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 &ndash; see the [LICENSE.txt](LICENSE.txt) file for details.